ps-dps/MobCaptains/README.md

 </table>
 </details></p>

-To adjust the loot tables' weight, just modify the values at `/data/ps-mob/loot_tables/captains/<rarity>.json`.
+To adjust the loot tables' weights, just modify the values at `/data/ps-mob/loot_tables/captains/<rarity>.json`.

 If you want to alter the items themselves, edit the loot tables at `/data/ps-mob/loot_tables/base/<rarity>.json`.